RoanH/NotPetya/Notes/log.md

 if ((int)((int)param_1_no_nul - (int)(param_1 + 1)) >> 1 != 0) {
 ```

 The subtraction between `param_1_no_nul` and `param_1` effectively yields the size of the string in bytes.
 Since we know that this is a `LPCWSTR` we know it's elements are `WCHAR` and therefore each `2` bytes.
 The left shift by `1` therefore makes sense and effectively divides the total number of bytes by `2` leaving the actual length of the string.
 If this length is not `0` we continue.
-This is possible one of the weirdest `strlen` functions I've ever seen.
+This is possible one of the weirdest `strlen` type functions I've ever seen.

+Next we see a call being made to [CommandLineToArgvW](https://docs.microsoft.com/en-us/windows/win32/api/shellapi/nf-shellapi-commandlinetoargvw).
+The interesting thing here is that `param_1` is passed as argument, meaning we can go through the program and rename all instances of aliases of `param_1`, including `param_3` in `Oridinal_1` to `cmd_args` since we now know that this is what it is.
+In addition we can rename this function to something like `handle_cmd_args`.

 TODO